Season Calendar & Events

 Is tuition less in MONTHS WITH FEWER CLASSES?

 Each class is guaranteed to meet at least 30 times during our full dance season (mid-September thru mid-May culminating with our Spring Recital).
 We take all holidays into account as well as snow days when designing the schedule and most classes will meet more than 30 times throughout the dance year.
 Tuition is a fee for the full dance season (based on meeting 30 times) which we divide into monthly installments for ease of payment.
 So, when you pay your "February" tuition installment fee, you're paying for 1/9 of your dancer's tuition for the season, not the classes your dancer takes in February.
 Dancers are also welcome to make-up any classes they miss due to illness, vacation, required school event, or inclement weather in another class of their same level.
 We just ask that you notify us via email ahead of time (24 hours in advance is perfect) so we can schedule your dancer for the makeup to ensure the teacher is aware and that we have enough space in the class on that particular date.
-Please email lori@dbdance.com or sandy@dbdance.com to schedule your dancer for a makeup class.
+Please email Miss Lori (lori@dbdance.com) or Miss Sandy (sandy@dbdance.com) to schedule your dancer for a makeup class.

 When can my dancer go on POINTE?